 According to the law, reception conditions provided include accommodation, food, social assistance, health insurance and health care and psychological assistance.
 These rights, however, can be enjoyed only by asylum seekers accommodated in the reception centres.
 Asylum seekers who have either opted on their own will to live outside reception centres or to whom the accommodation is refused (see Reduction or Withdrawal of Reception Conditions) do not have access to food or psychological assistance.
 Access to the basic health care is otherwise ensured as health insurance is in principle covered by the budget to all asylum seekers regardless of their place of residence.

 The cessation of the monthly financial allowance is in contradiction with the law, as the LAR does not condition its provision depending on whether food is provided or not.
 These two material rights are regulated separately under the law.
 The cessation of the monthly financial allowance was appealed by several NGOs before the court.
 However, the court rejected the appeal on the basis of a lack of legitimate interest in the case and suggested that appeals on an individual basis could be admissible.
-However, the appeals against the cessation of the financial allowance can no longer be validly submitted, since the 14-day time limit for appealing the decision has long lapsed, as it is counted from its issue date.
+Notwithstanding, the appeals against the cessation of the financial allowance cannot be validly submitted, since the 14-day time limit for appealing the decision by any asylum seeker would be long expired, as it is counted from its issue date of the SAR’s order.

 SAR, Order No 31-310, 31 March 2015, issued by the Chairperson Nikola Kazakov.